The Million Dollar Question: How Can I Keep Heat From Escaping My Home?

 Heat Escaping From Your Home?

 Warm weather has come and gone, and the colder weather is here to stay.
-During this time, we tend to stay inside more, relying on our homes to keep us warm.
+During this time, we ask ourselves is heat escaping my home?
+We tend to stay inside more, relying on our homes to keep us warm.
 Unfortunately, some houses aren’t as equipped to keep the heat inside.
 When cold floors and drafty rooms are forcing you to bundle up, you may be wondering how to keep your home warmer.
 Here at Home Solutions of Iowa, we have the solutions to your heat loss worries.

 How Heat Escaping Affects Home Comfort

 Heat loss is referred to as air leakage, which is the scientific process that draws warm air to colder spaces.
 Areas around masonry, plumbing, and electrical wiring are top areas where heat loss occurs.
 These areas draw the warm air that you pay for away from your living spaces, as well as a lack of insulation, unsealed ductwork, and aging windows and doors.
 Our Home Performance Evaluation test is the ideal way to know exactly where heat is escaping.
 We can identify ways to make your home more comfortable, energy-efficient, and cost-effective to live in.

 When looking to improve indoor comfort, the first step is to reach out to a professional for advice.
 They have the tools and knowledge to get your home to the maximum comfort.
 The most common ways to increase comfort in the home is through proper insulation, air sealing, and energy-efficient windows and doors.